 From a CSR point of view, HR marketing and the employer brand must also aim for the well-being and loyalty of employees.
 Your best ambassadors are your employees.
 Therefore, your strategic planning should involve introducing tools that allow everyone in the company to engage and be proactive in conveying the values of the company.

 Today’s HR function is transformed and digitalized.
 Development in technology offers numerous levers and tools to help companies to achieve all of its HR objectives, going beyond a purely administrative management of human resources.

 Among the new digital tools, we find, in particular, platforms that allow brands to improve their visibility via social media.
 This obviously requires that companies have corporate social accounts, but is that enough?
 A recent Cisco study revealed that the organic audience for a company’s publications was 10 times lower than when this publication was distributed by the organization’s partners.
 Why?
 Simply because trust is established more towards a third party than a company itself.
 Companies must utilize all relevant channels, including their employees, when building the corporate marketing strategies.

 Employee Advocacy opens new possibilities of involving company employees in sharing corporate content.
 To utilize this marketing potential fully, employers can choose a wide range of actions, including:

 - Delegating social accounts

-- Providing a license on Employee Advocacy tool
+- Providing a license on an Employee Advocacy tool

-Each of these actions must be explained, supervised and guided to create a long-term ownership and a real involvement of teams and the management.
-It is also necessary to measure the results to secure a continuous improvement and to adapt the strategies based on the generated results.
+Each of these actions must be explained, supervised and supported to create long-term ownership and real involvement of teams and management.
+It is also necessary to measure the results to secure continuous improvement and to adapt the strategies based on the generated results.